salcedoe/MtMdocs/docs/slicer/CTFemurSegment_9553F.md

 Since the implant is so bright, it is easy to capture using the Threshold Tool.

-- Add a new segmentation to the segmentation table called "Implant".
+1. Add a new segmentation to the segmentation table called "Implant".
 Be sure this segmentation is selected before proceeding.
-- Hide the other segmentations by clicking on their respective eye icons
+2. Hide the other segmentations by clicking on their respective eye icons
-- Scrub to the implant in the Yellow Viewer.
+3. Scrub to the implant in the Yellow Viewer.
 Make sure that the implant is visible in all three planes, along with the left femur shaft
-- Bring up the Threshold tool (![][img-thresh-tool button])
+4. Bring up the Threshold tool ![img-name][threshold-tool-button]{ width="25"}
-- Under the masking tab, uncheck `Editable Intensity Range`.
+5. Under the masking tab, uncheck `Editable Intensity Range`.
 Make sure that the `Editable Area` is set to "Everywhere" and `Modify other segments` is set to "Overwrite All".
-> Warning.
+   >**Warning**.
 These settings will allow you to overwrite the Left Femur segmentation if you are not careful.
-- Change the Threshold range to ~1700-3961.
+6. Change the Threshold range to ~1700-3961.
 You want just the implant to light up (and not the left femur shaft)
-- Click apply.
+7. Click **Apply**.
-- Enjoy the segmentation of the implant.
+8. Enjoy the segmentation of the implant.
-- Unhide the other segmentations by clicking on their respective eye icons
+9. Reveal the other segmentations by clicking on their respective eye icons
-- Make sure your Left Femur segmentation has not been ruined.
+10. Make sure your Left Femur segmentation has not been ruined.
 There is always undo if you did mess it up.

----

 ## Final Result